 2. 10 Tips for Listing Education on Your Resume

-With content in mind, here are ten tips for showing your educational background that apply for all degrees:
+With content in mind, here are 10 tips for showing your educational background:

 - Abbreviate common degrees to their initials (BA, not Bachelor of Arts).

-- Lead with the type of degree (BA, MS,
+- Lead with the type of degree (AA, BA, MS, PhD).

 - Omit periods when listing degrees (MBA, not M.B.A.).